Southern Village, North Carolina

 Southern Village is a 312 acre New Urbanism neighborhood located in Chapel Hill, North Carolina.
 Established in 1994, Southern Village includes 550 single-family homes, 375 townhomes and condominiums, 250 apartments, and 350000 sqft of retail, office, and civic space.
 Southern Village was the top selling neighborhood in the Triangle market from 1999 to 2001.
 Nationally recognized as an example of smart growth, Southern Village has been featured in numerous publications including TIME, Better Homes & Gardens, and Builder magazines.

-Andres Duany is known as the founder of New Urbanism; his projects have been built all over the country and the world; his flagship development, Seaside, Florida, served as the too-quaint-to be-real set for The Truman Show.
-Duany and Zyberk actually came to Chapel Hill and spoke to the Town Council about the future of New Urbanism here, and their oration had a profound effect on D.R.
+Andrés Duany, the founder of New Urbanism, came to Chapel Hill and spoke to the Town Council about the future of New Urbanism in the town, which had a profound effect on a property developer named D.R.
 Bryan.
-Bryan even took a trip to Pienza, Italy, to understand his concepts by visiting the source of them.
-He came back with his own vision, one he had the means to fulfill: Bryan became the architect and developer of Southern Village.
+Bryan then traveled to Pienza, Italy, to understand the concepts of New Urbanism by visiting their source.
+He arrived back in Chapel Hill with his own vision, and with the help of real estate broker Jim Earnhardt, Bryan became the architect and developer of Southern Village.

 Business District

-Hyatt Place, a limited-service hotel brand that caters to business travelers, which is owned by Hyatt Hotels, is coming to Southern Village early 2017.
-Bryan Properties has partnered with Beacon ING of Charlotte as its development partner in the project.“We are looking at it as the third anchor for the Village Center,” Developer DR Bryan says, adding to the village's commercial options that include the Weaver Street Market co-op grocery store and the Lumina Theater movie cinema.
+The village's commercial options include a variety of restaurants and shops, medical clinics and a dentist, a gym, and other local businesses, as well as a Weaver Street Market co-op grocery store and the Lumina Theater movie cinema.
+In addition, Bryan Properties partnered with Beacon ING of Charlotte in early 2017 to develop a Hyatt Place just outside the main entrance of the community.
+“We are looking at it as the third anchor for the Village Center,” said developer D.R.
+Bryan.

 Education

-The neighborhood is home to Mary Scroggs Elementary School and in walking distance to Culbreth Middle School which are a part of the Chapel Hill-Carrboro City Schools.
+The neighborhood is home to Mary Scroggs Elementary School, with an adjacent private pre-school, and in walking distance to Culbreth Middle School which are a part of the Chapel Hill-Carrboro City Schools.
 Additionally, Carrboro High School, one of the top high schools in the state, is less than two miles away.

 Recreation

 The Lumina Theatre in Southern Village shows films year-round, but during the warmer months, moviegoers can bring their own chairs and blankets and catch family-friendly flicks outdoors on the Village Green.
 There are also free concerts on the Green on Sundays at 6pm.

-The community is served by the southern, and only completed end, of the Fan Branch Trail, commonly called by local residents, the greenway.
-This trail forms part of a bike trail system planned for the Chapel Hill area.
-The Southern Community Park, which abuts the Village offers soccer fields and a dog-walking park, a playground and cookout area, and a roller hockey rink, as well as an extension of the Fan Branch Trail.
+The community is served by the southern, and only completed end, of the Fan Branch Trail. commonly called the greenway by local residents, this trail forms part of a bike trail system planned for the Chapel Hill area.
+This section of the trail leads form Meadows Pasture all the way to Mary Scroggs elementary, and The Southern Community Park, which abuts the Village offers soccer fields and a dog-walking park, a playground and cookout area, and a roller hockey rink, as well as an extension of the Fan Branch Trail.